tenjin/tenjin-ios-sdk/README.md

 	- "We try to show ads for apps and products that will be most interesting to you based on the apps you use, the device you are on, and the country you are in."
 	- "We try to show ads for apps and products that will be most interesting to you based on the apps you use."

+> [!NOTE]
-> Note: Apple provides specific [app store guidelines][20] that define acceptable use and messaging for all end-user facing privacy-related features.
+> Apple provides specific [app store guidelines][20] that define acceptable use and messaging for all end-user facing privacy-related features.
 Tenjin does not provide legal advice.
 Therefore, the information on this page is not a substitute for seeking your own legal counsel to determine the legal requirements of your business and processes, and how to address them.

 ## <a id="skadnetwork-and-conversion-value"></a> SKAdNetwork and Conversion value